Augment-Reality-Class/class/example/src/readme.txt

-robot has some basic functions for controlling angles
+robot.c has some basic functions for controlling angles multiple.c has mouse controlling funtion